Portia Woodman: Debuts for the sevens

 At her sevens International debut at the 2012 Oceania Women's Sevens Championship in Fiji she broke her shoulder in her very first game, as she didn't know how to tackle correctly and a woman whom Woodman tackled landed on top of her.
 She was however able to continue to play in the rest of the games at the tournament.
 The team won the championship which gained them entry to the 2013 World Cup in Moscow, Russia.
 Woodman's injury resulted in her not being able to play in the national provincial netball competition and no longer being invited to trials by the Mystics.
-This in turn lead to Woodman being dropped from netball's Accelerant Squad.
+This in turn led to Woodman being dropped from netball's Accelerant Squad.
 She took this as a sign and worried she would miss out on the opportunities developing in rugby she decided to fully concentrate on rugby.
 This was despite her mother wanting her to give netball two more years as she felt that her daughter was close to being selected for the Black Ferns.

 Woodman was selected alongside Lauren Burgess, Marama Davis, Sarah Goss, Lavinia Gould, Carla Hohepa, Chyna Hohepa, Linda Itunu, Kayla McAlister, Huriana Manuel, Tyla Nathan Wong and Amanda Rasch in New Zealand's team for inaugural 2012–13 IRB Women's Sevens World Series, which they won after a fourth at Houston and wins at Guangzhou and Amsterdam having scored 169 points and conceded 34.
 Woodman was the top try and points scorer in the series with 105 points from 21 tries.

 She went on to be a member of the team when it won the 2013 Rugby World Cup Sevens in Russia.
 Woodman was the top scorer at the World Cup.